tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 :
 ```
 {
-    name: "JSampleHcd"
+    prefix: "nfiraos.JSampleHcd"
     componentType: hcd
     connectionType: akka
 }
 ```

-The name of the component, the type (hcd, service, etc) and the connection (akka, http, tcp) will be used to create a `Connection` object.
-The Connection object will be then used to track the location of a component using location service.
+The Prefix of the component consisting of a valid subsystem and the component's name, the component type (hcd, service, etc) and the connection type (akka, http, tcp) will be used to create a `Connection` object.
+The Connection object will be then used to track the location of a component using Location Service.

 The `Location` object has one of the following types:

 -   AkkaLocation: Contains the remote address of the actorRef.
 The actorRef will be the Supervisor actor of a component.
 -   HttpLocation: Holds the HTTP URI of the web server, e.g. Configuration Service
--   TcpLocation: Represents a TCP URI of the server, e.g. Event Service
+-   TcpLocation: Represents a TCP URI of the server or service, e.g. Event Service

-More details about tracking a component using the location service can be found @ref:[here](../services/location.md#tracking-and-subscribing).
+More details about tracking a component using the Location Service can be found @ref:[here](../services/location.md#tracking-and-subscribing).

 ## onLocationTrackingEvent Handler

-For all the tracked connections, whenever a location is changed, added, or removed, one of the following events is generated:
+For all the tracked connections, whenever a `Location` is changed, added, or removed, one of the following events is generated:

 -   LocationUpdated: a location was added or changed
 -   LocationRemoved: a location is no longer available on the network

-Whenever such an event is generated, the Top level actor will call the `onLocationTrackingEvent` hook of `ComponentHandlers` with the event(LocationUpdated or LocationRemoved) as parameter of the hook.
+Whenever such an event is generated, the Top level actor will call the `onLocationTrackingEvent` hook of `ComponentHandlers` with the event (LocationUpdated or LocationRemoved) as parameter of the handler.

 More details about tracking connections can be found @ref:[here](../framework/tracking-connections.md).

 #### *Tutorial: Developing an Assembly*

 For our sample component, we will set it up so that when the HCD is found by the Location Service, we will immediately send a command to it.
-We will do this by using the location to obtain a `CommandService` reference (see @ref:[below](multiple-components.md#sending-commands)) to the HCD, and then pass this reference to a worker actor to send and monitor the command (we will get more into this command actor later), so that we don't block our Assembly from receiving messages.
+We will do this by using the `Location` obtained to create a `CommandService` reference (see @ref:[below](multiple-components.md#sending-commands)) to the HCD, and then pass this reference to a worker actor to send and monitor the command (we will get more into this command actor later), so that we don't block our Assembly from receiving messages.
 If we are notified that the HCD is removed, log a message.